Household information for 1105 Altschul Avenue

 County Political Parties

-Although not public bodies but rather private political associations, any political party that achieves 1% registration statewide, and then subsequently never falls below 1/15% of state registered voters, gets taxpayer-subsidised elections of its candidates ("primary" elections), plus of its governing council members for each county, at the June general elections.
+Although not public bodies but rather private political associations, any political party that achieves 1% registration statewide, and then subsequently never falls below 1/15% of state registered voters, gets taxpayer-subsidised elections of its candidates ("primary" elections), plus of its governing council members for each county, at the March primary elections.

 The ex-George Wallace American Independent Party, the Libertarian Party, and the Eldridge Cleaver / Benjamin Spock / Leonard Peltier / Roseanne Barr Peace and Freedom Party are also (in addition to those below) qualified in California, but appear to have no committees for San Mateo County.